 Day 1: 09:00 – 14:00

 So how about coffee now?
 Sip the local barista’s productions over some snack in another adorable courtyard at Fekete.
-If you skipped breakfast, spotter Timea recommends the nearby Zoska.
-Then make sure you check In Situ, a small designers’ shop next door, in a beautiful passage.
+If you skipped breakfast, go to the nearby Zoska.
 Then continue walking on the small ring (“ring” as a reminder of Budapest’s link to Vienna, its “sister” city for as long as they ruled the Austro-Hungarian empire!).
 You’ll soon pass the national museum with its huge columns (for history fans!).
 Hungarians like to seat on its huge steps or in its garden!
 Reach Kálvin tér.
-On the other side of the street, there’s some cool remains of the old city wall tucked in a secret street!
+On the other side of the street, there are some cool remains of the old city wall tucked in a secret street!

 From there your next stop is the Central market hall (Vámház krt 9).
-As well as being an architectural landmark, it’s the capital’s historical market place (warning: it’s not open on Sunday and closes at 3pm on Saturday!).
-Touristy but I still like shopping here and at the back you’ll get grannies selling their garden veggies (in the morning only).
+As well as being an architectural landmark, it’s the capital’s historical market place (warning: it’s not open on Sunday and closes at 3 pm on Saturday!).
+Touristy but I still like shopping here and at the back, you’ll get grannies selling their garden veggies (in the morning only).
 And then comes Liberty bridge!
 My favorite bridge of ALL!
-From now on till the end of August 2018 the bridge is closed to cars on the week-ends and loaded with performances!
-Cross to Buda to have lunch!
+From now on till the end of August 2018 the bridge is closed to cars on some week-ends and loaded with performances!
 Keep walking or catch any tram from Szent Gellért tér to Gárdonyi tér.
-For soups and sandwiches Timea likes Anyu, for tapas, there is La Nube.
+For soups and sandwiches, go to Anyu, for tapas, there is La Nube.
 For coffee, you HAVE to go to Kelet : (which also has great lunch deals).

 Day 1: 14:00 – 19:00